240408-JavaReactAWS/pokemonAPI/README.md

 age, region)
 - The response status is 200 (OK)
 - The Trainer found in the database reflects all updated values

 For unsuccessful updates:
 - The response status is 400 (Client error)

+## Delete Trainer By id

+As a user, I should be able to submit a DELETE request on the endpoint PATCH localhost:{PORT}/trainers/{id}.
+The request body contains the trainer's id.

+A Trainer can be deleted if:
+- The trainer id already exists

+For successful updates:
+- The response status is 200 (OK)
+- The Trainer is removed from the database

+For unsuccessful updates:
+- The response status is 400 (Client error)